-After a successful launch in 2015, the Kentucky Writing Workshop is back for 2017!
-Writing Day Workshops excited to announce The 2017 Kentucky Writing Workshop — a full-day “How to Get Published” writing event in Louisville, KY, on April 22, 2017.
+After a successful events in 2015 and 2017, the Kentucky Writing Workshop is back for 2019!
+Writing Day Workshops excited to announce The 2019 Kentucky Writing Workshop — a full-day “How to Get Published” writing event in Louisville, KY, on April 6, 2019.

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, April 22, 2017, at the Holiday Inn Louisville East.
+This is a special one-day “How to Get Published” writing workshop on Saturday, April 6, 2019, at the Louisville Marriott East.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty so far includes:

-- literary agent Brandi Bowles (Foundry Literary + Media)
+- literary agent Brandi Bowles (United Talent Agency)

 - literary agent Julie Gwinn (The Seymour Agency)